Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/about.md

 ### Coffee and Cake

-Stop by for some hot drinks and snacks at our weekly Coffee and Cake welfare event, run by our Equal Opportunities & Welfare officers.
-Meet other students and relax
+Stop by for some hot drinks and snacks at our weekly Coffee and Cake welfare event, run by our Equal Opportunities & Welfare officers, where you can meet other students and relax for a while.

 <br/>